oasislabs/oasis-rs/oasis-rpc/README.md

-# mantle-rpc
+# oasis-rpc

-Rust definitions for the Mantle interface description language.
+Rust definitions for the Oasis interface description language.